 By closing or narrowing the door of increasing idea supply, how can developing countries keep growing with their depleting natural resources?
 This thesis of labor-intensive appropriate technology runs the risk of slowing down the development progression—let alone opening the endless frontier of growth.

-Relies on tinkering and craftsmanship for having makeshift solutions—going back to preindustrial age
+Relies on tinkering and craftsmanship for having makeshift solutions—going back to the preindustrial age

 Appropriate technology is inappropriate for making innovations increasingly better and cheaper